PHYS3888/Tutorial_BuildingLearningMachines/README.md

 end
 ```

-With such a simple set of rules---how did our miniature neural network do?
+Armed with such simple rules, how did our little neural network do?:
-What sort of stable states did you find?
+* What sort of stable states did you find?
-Do any of them resemble the memories that we're trying to store?
+* Do any of them resemble the memories that we've been trying to store?

-Did you find any stable states that are inverses of your memories?
+* Did you find any stable states that are inverses of your memories?
 Why might this happen?

 ### Restoring memories